 Although the active/passive question is a consideration for many investors, establishing an appropriate asset allocation is the first and most important step in the portfolio construction process.

 Over time, as a portfolio’s investments produce different returns, the portfolio is likely to drift from its target asset allocation.
-The table below shows that over a long horizon, the equity allocation of a 50/50 globally diversified portfolio which is never rebalanced drifts upwards significantly, to 98%.
+The table below shows that, over a long horizon, the equity allocation of a 50/50 globally diversified portfolio that is never rebalanced drifts upwards significantly, to 98%.
 The portfolio also acquires risk-and-return characteristics that may be inconsistent with the investor’s goals and preferences.
 In the example shown, the portfolio produces a slightly higher return, but its volatility increases significantly, from 9.7% to 13.3%.

 Comparing a 50/50 rebalanced portfolio with a 50/50 never-rebalanced portfolio